 More emotion in a market that is tending to become extremely technical

 Pet dogs and cats are no longer perceived as domesticated animals, but as life companions.
 This trend translates into higher demand for specialised products which keep animals healthy and happy.
 More than ever, the anthropomorphic phenomenon and premiumisation are driving sales, in the guise of more precise segmentation by lifestyle, age, size or even breed, as illustrated by the impressive success of food for senior pets, neutered cats or “pocket dogs”.
 Already present in the advertising of brands present in grocery retailers, emotional arguments such as taste, pleasure and complicity are beginning to emerge in the positioning of some premium brands which are only available in pet specialist retailers.

-Multinational companies, Mars Petcare & Food and Nestlé Purina PetCare and private label lead the way in a rather concentrated competitive landscape.
-The two global manufacturers have a very strong presence in cat and dog food with brands, such as Whiskas, Frolic and Pedigree, from Mars Petcare & Food, and Gourmet, Friskies and Felix from Nestlé Purina PetCare.
-The remainder of the competitive environment is fragmented, with value sales divided among specialist manufacturers, such as Royal Canin, Vitakraft, Royal Canin and Hill’s Pet Nutrition.
+In a rather concentrated competitive landscape, multinational companies Mars Petcare & Food and Nestlé Purina PetCare and private label are consolidating their lead.
+The two global manufacturers have a very strong presence in cat and dog food, with brands such as Whiskas, Frolic and Pedigree from Mars Petcare & Food, and Purina Gourmet, Purina Friskies and Purina Felix from Nestlé Purina PetCare.
+The remainder of the competitive environment is fragmented, with value sales divided amongst specialist manufacturers such as Royal Canin, Vitakraft and Hill’s Pet Nutrition.

 Discover the latest market trends and uncover sources of future market growth for the Pet Care industry in France with research from Euromonitor's team of in-country analysts.